-Turmeric Paste (with Peanut Butter for Picky Eaters)
+Turmeric Paste (with Almond Butter for Picky Eaters)

 Mix 1.5 cups of organic turmeric powder and 3 cups water into a pot on medium heat for 7 minutes.
-Then add 4.5 teaspoons of ground black pepper, 3/4 cup coconut oil, 1/16 teaspoon of Ceylon cinnamon, and two spoonfuls of natural peanut butter (omit if your dog has an allergy to this).
+Then add 4.5 teaspoons of ground black pepper, 3/4 cup coconut oil, 1/16 teaspoon of Ceylon cinnamon, and two spoonful's of natural almond butter.

 Feed 3-4 times a week.
 This supplement can be fed to both kibble and raw fed dogs.

 Feed 1/4 teaspoon per 10 pounds of your pets body weight.

 3 cup water